CraicOverflow89/Krash/readme.md

 There is no standard _for_ loop, as this exists in the form of member functions, for example;

 ```
+// For element in array
 array.each(echo)

+// For element in array with index
 array.eachIndexed(fun(i, v) {
     echo("value at position " @i + " is " + @v)
 })

+// For key and value in map
 map.each(fun(k, @v) {
     echo(k + " = " + v)
 })